Tony Pedregon: Pedregon Racing

-In his first season as a team owner, finished No. 8 in the final Championship standings, his ninth consecutive season finishing in the top 10.
-Pedregon recorded his Career-best E.T. is the seventh quickest Funny Car pass in NHRA history and Recorded two of the 10 fastest Funny Car speeds in NHRA history (331.28, Chicago 1; 329.83, Atlanta).
+In his first season as a team owner, Pedregon finished eighth in the final Championship standings, his ninth consecutive season finishing in the top-ten.
+Pedregon recorded his Career-best E.T. is the seventh quickest Funny Car pass in NHRA history and Recorded two of the ten fastest Funny Car speeds in NHRA history (331.28, Chicago 1; 329.83, Atlanta).
 His career won-lost record in elimination rounds of 319-189 is 13th-best among all active pro drivers with 50 or more decisions.
 Was the No. 1 qualifier three times (Las Vegas 1, Atlanta, Chicago 1); Qualified for all 23 events, upping his national event qualifying streak to 87 consecutive races dating back to Bristol 2001, fifth best among all active pro driver.
-Tony Pedregon joins a short list of only five NHRA Professional drag racers to have ever been nominated for the ESPY Best Driver Award.
+Pedregon joins a short list of only five NHRA Professional drag racers to have ever been nominated for the ESPY Best Driver Award.
 Joining Pedregon are Tony Schumacher, John Force, Greg Anderson and Melanie Troxel.
 No drag racer has ever won the ESPY Best Driver Award.

 In 2005, Pedregon set career best for time when he and his brother (Cruz) each ran 4.680s at Chicago 2.
 He finished the season with two wins and a runner-up finish at the final five events.
 He qualified for all 23 events, increasing his streak of qualifying at national events to 110.
 He also earned three No. 1 qualifiers and had the low E.T. at three events.
-In 2006 Pedregon won three events and finished top five in the final points standings.
+In 2006, Pedregon won three events and finished top five in the final points standings.
 In 2007 Pedregon won his second NHRA Funny Car title winning four events along the way.
 In 2008 Tony won four events and qualified first in two events and finished fifth in the final points.
 In 2009 Pedregon won three events and finished sixth in the final points.